-The Optometry Council of Australia and New Zealand is the accreditation authority responsible for accrediting education providers and programs of study for the optometry profession.
+The Optometry Council of Australia and New Zealand (OCANZ) is the accreditation authority responsible for performing accreditation functions for the optometry profession.
 These functions include assessment of programs of study in Australia and assessment of overseas qualified optometrists seeking registration in Australia.

 An online search is available for all Optometry Approved Program of Study approved by the Board.

 If accreditation conditions apply to the approved programs of study please refer to OCANZ’s Accredited Programs of Study webpage for further information.

 An online search is available for Inactive Programs of Study for programs that are no longer delivered by an Education Provider or no longer approved by the National Board.

 Optometrists trained outside Australia and New Zealand seeking registration with a non approved program of study may still qualify for registration under section 53 of the Health Practitioner Regulation National Law (National Law), more information is found on the Board’s Overseas Practitioners webpage.

 If accreditation conditions apply please refer to the OCANZ website for further details of the accreditation conditions.